Surgeon Simulator: Gameplay

 Three free downloadable content (DLC) features and one paid DLC were added after release.
 The first was released on 21 June 2013, and features an operation in which the player performs surgery on Team Fortress 2s character Heavy, based on the "Meet the Medic" Team Fortress 2 promotional video.
 The second was released on 9 September 2013, named "Code Name Trisha", and features an operation in which surgery is performed on an alien.
 The third was released on 2 June 2016, named "Inside Donald Trump", in which a heart transplant is performed on then presidential candidate Donald Trump.
 On 14 August 2014, an Anniversary A&E Edition was released on Steam.
 It added the eye and teeth transplants from the iOS version along with some other features, such as operating while running through the hospital corridors.

 Plot

-The game's protagonist is a surgeon named Nigel Burke, who has a placement at a fictional hospital somewhere in the United Kingdom in 1987.
+The game's protagonist is a surgeon named Nigel Burke, who has a placement at a fictional hospital somewhere in the fictitious United Kingdom town of Barnardshire in 1987.
 He carries out various operations, at first on a patient affectionately named 'Bob' by the game developers, and later operates on Bob inside a space station orbiting Earth.
 Afterwards, he is contacted by an alien race by VHS tape, and operates on one of the aliens, gaining the title of 'Best Surgeon in the Universe'.
+Free DLC "Inside Donald Trump" will takes place in present day during a presidential election in 2016 and begins to operates a heart transplant for Trump to maintain his health, Nigel will either choose the two type of heart organ, such as the gold or the stone heart.